There might be affiliate links in this post. If you click on a link and make a purchase, I receive a small commission. Read my disclosure policy here.

 Of course, you can.

-Then you might wonder why I took the time to explain why an accountability partner is important.
+Then you might wonder why I took the time to tell you why an accountability partner is important.

 If you find that time after time you aren’t completing the items on the list, then that might mean you need someone to keep track of your progress.